redt1de/MaldevEDR/README.md

 1. I wanted to learn more about Windows API, and how detections work,
 2. Provide a tool that Red Teams can use during malware development, to gain insight into what target EDR/AV may see during an engagement.

-MaldevEDR does not perform prevent anything, it simply alerts with information.
+MaldevEDR does not block/alter/prevent anything, it simply alerts with information.
 It is designed to be configurable so we can adapt to different EDR vendors and new tactics.

 ## TODO